Victoriaaaali/SpeechCraft/README.md

 ![image of openapi server](bark_fastapi.PNG)

+The repos also simplifies setup of the bark repos and clone-voice repos, because all models are automatically downloaded.

 ## Disclaimer
 This repository is a merge of the orignal [bark repository](https://github.com/suno-ai/bark) and [bark-voice-cloning-HuBert-quantizer](https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer/blob/master/readme.md)
 The credit goes to the original authors.
 Like the original authors, I am also not responsible for any misuse of this repository.
 Use at your own risk, and please act responsibly.